MenuClose

 Bipolar Disorder Treatment Program

-two women in office discussing bipolar disorder treatment programMental health is integral to addiction and addiction recovery.
+a person talks to a counselor in a bipolar disorder treatment programUnderstanding mental health is integral to addiction and addiction recovery.
 Recent studies show that mental health and mood disorders can affect the chances of addiction as well as someone’s ability to stay sober.
-At Northpoint Nebraska, we use dual diagnosis to treat addiction alongside mood disorders like bipolar disorder.
-Our mental health treatment program uses evidence-based therapies for comprehensive bipolar disorder treatment.
+At Northpoint Nebraska, we use dual diagnosis methods to treat addiction alongside mood disorders like bipolar disorder.
+Our bipolar disorder treatment program uses evidence-based therapies for comprehensive mental health treatment.

 If you or someone in your life is struggling with signs or symptoms of bipolar disorder, call Northpoint Nebraska now.
 Northpoint Nebraska’s team understands the complex relationship between mental health and addiction.
-Our outpatient mental health treatment programs are here to serve you and your loved ones with flexible, accessible bipolar disorder treatment.
-Call us now at 402.698.3475 to learn more about bipolar disorder and addiction treatment in Omaha, Nebraska.
+Our mental health treatment programs are here to serve you and your loved ones with flexible, accessible bipolar disorder treatment.
+Call us now at 888.351.3834 to learn more about bipolar disorder and addiction treatment in Omaha, Nebraska.

 What Is Bipolar Disorder?

 Bipolar disorder is a mood disorder classified by two extremes in mental wellness.
 As the name “bipolar” suggests, those living with bipolar disorder will experience oscillations between depression and mania.
-Depressive episodes involve low mood, lack of motivation, hopelessness, and often cause people to withdraw and isolate themselves.
+Depressive episodes involve low mood, lack of motivation, and hopelessness and often cause people to withdraw and isolate themselves.
 Manic episodes involve high energy.
 People may become more social, less anxious, and feel more confident.

-Signs of Bipolar Disorder in Addiction
+Signs of Bipolar Disorder and Addiction

 Symptoms of bipolar disorder exist in extremes.
 Daily life can feel triggering for those struggling with bipolar disorder and their loved ones.
 People with bipolar disorder may feel they have no control over their emotions, mental health, and daily life.
-There are multiple types of bipolar disorder, often classified by how many manic and depression episodes someone has in a certain period of time.
+There are multiple types of bipolar disorder, often classified by how many manic and depressive episodes someone has in a certain period of time.

 During a manic episode, people may experience: